 Buying a used car as a backpacker in Australia

-It’s a bit of a minefield – I’ll be publishing a whole post about buying a used car in Australia soon!
+It’s a bit of a minefield – I’ve written a whole post about buying a used car as a backpacker in Australia!
 But if, like me, you don’t know much about cars and the idea of buying a car on your own in a foreign country is very intimidating, know that you can do it.
 I bought a 2003 Nissan X-Trail, put a mattress in a back so I could live in it, and started road tripping and driving up the East Coast within a few days.
 It can be done!

 Maja on the beach at Hyam's Beach in Jervis Bay.